Chart Color Schemes

 Karratha has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-Infrastructure changes significantly influence a region's performance.
-AreaSearch identified nine projects likely impacting the area, with notable ones being Madigan at Baynton West, Perdaman Urea Project - Project Destiny, Gap Ridge Homemaker Centre, and Karratha Senior High School Upgrade.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects likely to impact the area.
+Key projects include Madigan at Baynton West, Perdaman Urea Project - Project Destiny, Gap Ridge Homemaker Centre, and Karratha Senior High School Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.